uNmAnNeR/imaskjs/README.md

 * get and set raw and unmasked values easily
 * no external dependencies
 * show placeholders in always and lazy modes
-* unmasked value can contains fixed parts
+* unmasked value can contain fixed parts
 * optional input parts

 May coming soon: